systemd/systemd/docs/FILE_DESCRIPTOR_STORE.md

 [`NotifyAccess=`](https://www.freedesktop.org/software/systemd/man/systemd.service.html#NotifyAccess=).

-By default only the main service process hence can push/remove fds, but by setting `NotifyAccess=cgroup` this may be relaxed to allow arbitrary service child processes to do the same.
+By default only the main service process hence can push/remove fds, but by setting `NotifyAccess=all` this may be relaxed to allow arbitrary service child processes to do the same.

 # Soft Reboot